FOR YOUR GRAMMY® CONSIDERATION "MOURNING DOVES OF JOSHUA TREE" BY TARA BEIER

 Her path to music wasn’t linear.
 With a degree in criminology and an early interest in justice reform, Beier originally planned to enter law — but her life changed course when she portrayed folk legend Buffy Sainte-Marie in a biopic.
 The role awakened a creative calling that led her to songwriting, filmmaking, and performance.

-Her 2020 sophomore album Super Bloom, produced by three-time Grammy nominee Ken Coomer (Wilco), expanded her folk roots into lush, Americana-infused terrain.
-Two years later, she released Her Story, a reverent covers EP celebrating women in folk like Joni Mitchell, Joan Baez, and Sybille Baier.
-Her stirring take on “California” aired live on Daytime Chicago.
+Her 2020 sophomore album Super Bloom, produced by three-time GRAMMY® nominee Ken Coomer (Wilco), expanded her folk roots into lush, Americana-inspired territory and led to her signing with Manimal Records.
+Two years later, she released Her Story, a reverent covers EP honoring trailblazing women in folk such as Joni Mitchell and Joan Baez.
+She performed her powerful rendition of “California” live on Daytime Chicago.

 “They mirrored my own experience of motherhood,” she recalls.
 “Mourning doves are said to be messengers from the other side.
 I felt my grandmother’s presence through them.”
 Just before her passing, Beier’s grandmother had left her with a final, resonant message: “You go now with your boys.”
 That moment became a quiet but guiding force behind the album, anchoring its themes of grief, transformation, and rebirth.